ryudswift/ryudswift/README.md

 ## 🌱 I'm Currently Learning

-I'm always expanding my toolkit.
+~~I'm always expanding my toolkit.
 Right now, my main focus is diving deeper into Python to build more robust and scalable automation engines.
-💡 My Philosophy
+💡 My Philosophy~~

+💡 **My Real Philosophy**

+Honestly, I'm too impatient to formally "learn" a language from a book.
+My real passion is hands-on development and systems work.
+You'll usually find me:

+* **Working on a server,** learning development environments and how to set up secure systems.
+(Though let's be real, vulnerabilities always exist—the goal is to stay vigilant and updated).
+* **Building my own projects** or adding features to my personal learning kit just for the fun of it.
+This might be anything from auto-generating websites to building a proper lead-gen setup that I never fully use because I enjoy the project work more than the marketing.
+* **Focusing on security and efficiency.** I've been building custom frontends for my own backends, and I'm loving the challenge of speeding things up by truly *understanding* the frameworks, not just "vibe coding" my way through.

+Who knows, maybe the next update to this page will be handled by my AI agents.

 I approach problems with a mindset-first perspective.
 It's not just about the code; it's about asking the right questions.